-- SIX-PIECE SET—EXCELLENT VALUE: Our personal size baking pan set includes everything you need for cooking 1-2 serving sized meals in your...
+- SIX-PIECE SET—EXCELLENT VALUE: Our personal size baking pan set includes everything you need for cooking single serving sized meals in...

-- PERFECT FOR SINGLE-SERVINGS: The OvenStuff toaster oven set is ideal for making meals or cookies in small batches in your toaster oven; no...
+- PERFECT FOR SINGLE-SERVINGS: The OvenStuff Toaster Oven Set is ideal for making meals or cookies in small sized portions in your toaster...

 Rotate Food Often